kaddouromar/LIbraryTaskManager/README.md

    1) ***Performance:***

-      Should handle x amount of users and x amount of books without errors Efficent searching times (is a time required?)
+      Should handle 5,000 users and 50,000 books without errors.
+      Efficent searching times (Using std::Vectors).
+      Add Sorted: O(n).
+      Delete Specific item: O(n).
+      Search: O(n).

-   2) ***Scalability:***
+   3) ***Scalability:***

-      Should be able to easily implement new functions
+      a.
+Should be able to easily implement new functions.

+      b.
+Should be able to increase the size of the library's database easily.

 ***The system uses several core components to handle different aspects of library management:***